BIANPOC/BMMArtifacts/TM/readme.txt

-Temp folder to showcase the structure where org specific schema extensions can be added here
+Temp folder to showcase the structure where org specific BIAN schema extensions can be added here